smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/15 - Exists.md

 #### IF EXISTS

-Here we have an example of using `EXISTS` with the `IF` statement to check for the existence of records.
+Here, we have an example of using `EXISTS` with the `IF` statement to check for the existence of records.

 This statement will return TRUE, as there are records in `TableA`.